 - 23. What are the two major components of an autonomous decision? - 24.
-Know the four criteria for decision making capacity, and how they apply to cases similar to the ones we discussed in class.
+Be able to determine whether a decision is autonomous by referring to the components we discussed in class.

 Surrogate decision making

 - 25. What is the difference between a living will and a durable power of attorney? - 26.
 What are the three standards discussed in class for surrogate decision making?
 When is each one appropriate? - 27.
 Who should be the surrogate decision maker in most cases for patients?
 What ethical principle determines the order in which the patient's family and friends are usually selected for this task?